MethodsAndPractices/vsteam/.docs/Add-VSTeamPickList.md

 ```

 ### -Type
-String by default, Integer may be specified if the values intended to populate Fields which are Integers.
+String by default, Integer may be specified if the values are all Integers.

 ```yaml
 Type: String